Chalais

 Cost reality

 San Francisco construction costs run 55% above the national average.
-A full reskin into the Tile Maximalism vocabulary typically lands in the mid-six-figure range here; a cosmetic refresh lands well below that.
+A full exterior remodel in the Tile Maximalism style typically lands in the mid-six-figure range here; a cosmetic refresh lands well below that.
 Run a free Chalais audit for a calibrated number against your specific home.

 The San Francisco renovation market in context